vmwshop/tutorials/openrefine.md

 ## Objectives

-By the end of this tutorial, you should be able to use Facets to clean up messy data and then filter and export a specific portion of your dataset.
+By the end of this tutorial, you will be able to:
+* Use Facets to clean up messy data
+* Filter and export a specific portion of your dataset

 ## What You Need
 - Computer with an internet browser and internet connection